 Moving to the Country – The start of the journey

-Homesteading is also becoming more and more popular among people with the charm of living a life close to nature really growing in appeal.
+Homesteading is also becoming more and more popular among people with the charm of living a life close to nature.

 We’re seeing a definite trend of people choosing to live in the country rather than in urban areas,” says Jack Odle, editor-in-chief of Progressive Farmer.

 “And we wanted to celebrate that.
 We’ve come up with a unique list of some great areas that may be somewhat under the radar.”